10:30 am Sunday Worship

 It is a matter of righteousness.
 And I want to look each one of you in the eye.
 And I am right now, even though my glasses are very fuzzy and I can’t see eyeballs.
 If I’m looking at you in the eye, and if you think I’m looking at you, I am.
 You have a charge to take what you’re learning here.
 Live under the authority of Jesus Christ.
 His authority in your life must be meaningful.

-So let us all, following after the Lord Jesus Christ, let us endeavor to be fearless truth tellers, zealous God fearers.
-Skillful, growing in our skill and competency and teaching the Bible, willing to look people straight in the eye as Jesus did and tell it like it is.
+So let us all, following after the Lord Jesus Christ, let us endeavor to be fearless truth tellers, zealous God fearers, skillful, growing in our skill and competency in teaching the Bible, willing to look people straight in the eye as Jesus did and tell it like it is.
 We’re gonna speak the truth in love to people.
 We’re gonna leave the results to God, we’re gonna tell them nonetheless.
 And if you’re tempted at all to think it unloving to call people out of bad churches and bad religion, just go back to this text.